Tribal & Direct Services

 - and more!

-An analytical tool that is in-depth and comprehensive than an educational session, a GANN session assists Indigenous nations with identifying and assessing their nation's governance challenges, goals, planning, and action needed.
+An analytical tool that is in-depth and more comprehensive than an educational session, a GANN session assists Indigenous nations with assessing and identifying their nation's governance challenges, goals, planning, and action needed.
+A GANN session is commonly combined with an educational session but can be conducted separately.

-'Native Know-How: Understanding How to Work & Partner with Native Nations', is designed for non-Indigenous organizations to promote a better understanding of the culture and governments of Native Americans to create thriving working relationships and partnerships.
+The 'Native Know-How: Understanding How to Work & Partner with Native Nations' (NKH) seminar is designed for non-Indigenous entities and individuals who work with Native nations to promote a better understanding of the governments and culture of Native Americans to create thriving working relationships and partnerships.
+This 3+ hour seminar is available virtually or in-person.

 Tribal Professionals Cohort

-A year-long professional development program designed to equip Native leaders with knowledge and tools for Native Nation Building
+The NNI Tribal Professional Cohort is a year-long professional development program designed to equip Native professionals, serving Native communities, with knowledge and tools for Native Nation Building.
+This includes 3-day intensive courses at NNI’s January In Tucson program and quarterly Native Nation Building seminars.

 Udall Foundation Native American Congressional Internship

-An internship with US Congress members in Washington DC for Indigenous students to gain practical experience with the federal legislative process and an understanding of relationships between Tribal and federal governments
+The Udall Foundation Native American Congressional Internship is co-managed by the Udall Foundation and NNI.
+This Washington, DC-based internship provides Native American students an opportunity to gain practical experience with the federal legislative process and an understanding of relationships between tribal and federal governments.

 Project Youth ACT